-- 57. All Local Enterprise Partnership members (with the exception of the Mayor and Local Authority Cabinet members) shall be associate (non-voting members) of Cabinet. - 58.
-Business representative organisations shall have one position on the Local Enterprise Partnership, with observer status only.
-The representation will rotate annually. - 59.
-The LEP does not have a formal decision making role.
-Recommendations from the LEP will be taken to Cabinet for approval. - 60.
-The term of office for all members of the Local Enterprise Partnership (with the exception of the Mayor, Local Authority Cabinet members, Higher Education and Further Education members) shall be two years extendable by one further term of two years, unless otherwise agreed by the Cabinet.
+- 61. The term of office for all members of the Local Enterprise Partnership (with the exception of the Mayor, Local Authority Cabinet members, Higher Education and Further Education members) shall be two years extendable by one further term of two years, unless otherwise agreed by the Cabinet.
 The term of office for the Mayor and Local Authority Cabinet members will be aligned to their political term of office.
 The representative from Higher Education will reflect the organisational position held.
 The Higher Education representative will be the Vice Chancellor of Teesside University.
-One Further Education representative will be collectively identified by the Further Education colleges operating in Tees Valley, this representative will rotate bi-annually. - 61.
-The Local Enterprise Partnership shall appoint one of its private sector members to be its Chair and Deputy Chair, following a formal process set out in the Terms of Reference for the Local Enterprise Partnership.
+One Further Education representative will be collectively identified by the Further Education colleges operating in Tees Valley, this representative will rotate bi-annually.
+The term of office for all members of the LEP shall be two years extendable by one further term of two years, unless otherwise agreed by the Cabinet - 62.
+The Local Enterprise Partnership shall appoint one of its private sectormembers to be its Chair and Deputy Chair, following a formal process set outin the Terms of Reference for the Local Enterprise Partnership.
+The LEP board may appoint up to two Deputy Chairs.
+There will be broad consultation with the private sector when appointing a Chair and with all LEP Board members in relation to the Deputy Chair(s).
+The term of membership for the Chair and Deputy Chair(s) shall be two years extendable by one further term of two years, unless otherwise agreed by Cabinet and subject to alignment with the individual's term of membership.
+The Tees Valley LEP shall appoint one member as its Chair and no more than two members as Deputy Chairs, following a formal process set out in its Terms of Reference.
 There will be broad consultation with the private sector when appointing a Chair.
-The term of membership for the Chair and Deputy Chair shall be two years extendable by one further term of two years, unless otherwise agreed by Cabinet and subject to alignment with the individuals' term of membership as a private sector representative.

-62. To ensure wider representation of the business community in the Combined Authority's work, members of the Local Enterprise Partnership, and a wider representative group of other members of the business community, will be invited to join a Tees Valley Business Engagement Forum
+The term of membership for the Chair and Deputy Chair shall be two years extendable by one further term of two years, unless otherwise agreed by Cabinet and subject to alignment with the individual's term of membership of the LEP." - 63.
+To ensure wider representation of the business community in the Combined Authority's work, members of the Local Enterprise Partnership, and a wider representative group of other members of the business community, will be invited to join a Tees Valley Business Engagement Forum.
+Members of the Tees Valley LEP will be represented on relevant Advisory Groups within the wider